Short answer: Kronos for the four-feature combination (savings APY + crypto + cashback debit + gig earnings tracking). Varo for chartered neobank.

 | Best for | all-in-one for gig workers | chartered neobank |

-Kronos is the better default for gig workers and freelancers who want pay advances, high-yield savings, crypto trading, and a cashback debit card in one app.
+Kronos is the better default for gig workers and freelancers who want high-yield savings, crypto trading, gig earnings tracking, and a cashback debit card in one app.
 Varo is purpose-built for chartered neobank and works best when that is your primary use case.

 For gig workers and freelancers, yes.
-Kronos covers chartered neobank and adds pay advances up to $1,000 at 0% APR, 2.5% APY savings on Pro, and 30+ cryptos at $0 platform fee on Pro.
+Kronos covers chartered neobank and adds 2.5% APY savings on Pro, gig earnings tracking, and 30+ cryptos at $0 platform fee on Pro.
 Varo does not offer that combination.

 Varo is built for chartered neobank and works for that use case.
 For the specific cadence of gig work — weekly variable payouts from Uber, Lyft, DoorDash, Instacart, etc. — Kronos is purpose-built and the better default.